 Why Choose Our Gastroenterologists?

 Adult Gastroenterology Associates (AGA) is a single-specialty gastroenterology and hepatology (liver disease) practice that comprises eleven physicians with three office locations in Tulsa and multiple satellite locations servicing much of Northeastern Oklahoma.
 For 30 years, AGA’s Board Certified, fellowship-trained physicians have been the experts in all aspects of their specialties, including colon cancer screening procedures, treatment of GERD, inflammatory bowel disease, irritable bowel syndrome, and treatment of diseases of the liver and pancreas.

 AGA was founded in 1987 by Nicholas Mamalis, M.D., his vision was to change GI care in Tulsa for the better.
 AGA is the leader in endoscopic innovation in Tulsa having built the first freestanding endoscopy center to deliver care that is convenient and far, but most of all high quality to all patients.

 High-Quality GI Care

 Choosing Adult Gastroenterology Associates (AGA) to be your partner in digestive health care is making the best choice for health and quality of life.
 AGA is staffed by some of Northern Oklahoman’s leading gastroenterologists, who outrank competitors for industry benchmarks, such as Adenoma Detection Rate (ADR) and Withdrawal Rate.
-The medical team is among the best in Tulsa, specializing gastrointestinal care and focused on patient satisfaction.
+The medical team is among the best in Tulsa, specializing in gastrointestinal care and focused on patient satisfaction.
 With locations throughout Oklahoma, you can find the best care without traveling too far.

 Discover all the reasons Adult Gastroenterology Associates is the best choice for your digestive health care.

 Adenoma Detection Rate